Greg Brenman

 Greg Brenman is an English film and television producer.

+Career
-As previous Head of Drama at UK's Tiger Aspect Productions, he produced over 400 hours of British TV drama.
-Titles include Peaky Blinders, Ripper Street, My Mad Fat Diary, Prisoners' Wives, Robin Hood and Secret Diary of a Call Girl.

-In film, Brenman has produced films such Omagh, White Girl, and Billy Elliot.
+Brenman spent 20 years at UK's Tiger Aspect Productions, where he became Head of Drama and produced or executive produced over 400 hours of British TV drama including Peaky Blinders, Ripper Street, My Mad Fat Diary, Prisoners' Wives, Robin Hood and Secret Diary of a Call Girl.
+He also produced films including White Girl and Billy Elliot, and executive produced Omagh.

-In 2013, Brenman, with colleague Roanna Benn, formed Drama Republic, a new specialty drama production company.
-Drama Republic produced Doctor Foster, which Brenman is an executive producer of.

-In 2017, it was announced that Brenamn would executive produce the Hugo Blick series The Forgiving Earth, which will air on BBC Two and Netflix.
+In 2013, Brenman left Tiger Aspect and founded a new production company called Drama Republic with his former Tiger Aspect colleague Roanna Benn.
+At Drama Republic, Brenman has executive produced TV series including Doctor Foster, Black Earth Rising, The English, Us (British TV series), The Irregulars and The Confessions of Frannie Langton.